jamescosborn/track-suggester/README.md

 ## Description

 _This is a website designed to help prospective Epicodus students find a course that matches their interests and background.
 The website asks the user a series of 5 questions, and based upon the answers to those questions recommends 1 of 4 tracks offered at Epicodus.
 Possible track suggestions include: C#/.Net, Ruby/Rails, PHP/Drupal, and Java/Android.
-Questions 1 and 5 do not affect the track suggested, as experience and musical taste isn't too important in matching a track to someone's background.
+Questions 1 and 5 do not affect the track suggested, as front-end/back-end and experience isn't the most important in matching a track to someone's background.
 The user is able to change their answers and hit the submit button multiple times to see how suggestions differ based on the answers given._

 ## Setup/Installation Requirements